-In 2002, the PQA was redesigned to recognize those organizations and projects that stand out in implementing the objectives of the President's Management Agenda (PMA).
-Under the leadership of President George W. Bush, agencies have made significant progress in improving their management systems and work processes, and I am proud that the U.S. Office of Personnel Management (OPM) has played a role in recognizing and encouraging your efforts.
+The PQA program was redesigned in 2002 to recognize those organizations and projects that stand out in implementing the objectives of the PMA.
+Under the leadership of President George W. Bush, agencies have made significant progress in improving their management systems and work processes, and I am proud that the U.S. Office of Personnel Management has played a role in recognizing and encouraging your efforts.

-In 2004, we are introducing two important changes to strengthen the alignment between the PQA and the PMA.
+In 2005, we are continuing with two important changes we made last year to strengthen the alignment between the PQA and the PMA.